HomelessPhD/AsAbove_SoBelow/README.md

  (TO DO: check that area for stego AND retrive the third iceberg string)

-## Edge detection - reveal some interesting things
+## Edge detection and text sharpening - reveal some interesting things
 ![Edge detection]( https://github.com/HomelessPhD/AsAbove_SoBelow/blob/4875525971bff7b8a440a6a61a0634d958ac3a05/pics/nft_edges.jpg )

 Applying the edge detection filter some elements noticed earlier became more visible.